 Many of the first explorers of this region were

 employed by John Jacob Astor's American Fur Trading Company.
-Born in Waldorff , Germany , in 1763, Astor became the
+Born in Waldorff , Germany United States New York Budapest

 In the afternoon we arrived in Chicago, the